CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

   The number of VMs that the reservation discount applies to inside the instance size flexibility group is determined by the VM size you choose when you acquire a reservation.
 It also relies on the size of the virtual machines (VMs) you're operating.
 The relative footprint for each VM size in that instance size flexibility group is compared in the ratio column.
 Calculate how the reservation discount applies to the VMs you have running using the ratio value.

-  For example, if you buy a reservation for a VM size that's listed in the DSv2 Series, like Standard_DS3_v2, the reservation discount can apply to the other sizes that are listed in that same instance size flexibility group such as, Standard_DS1_v2, Standard_DS2_v2, Standard_DS3_v2 and so on.
+  For example, if you buy a reservation for a VM size that's listed in the DSv2 Series, like Standard_DS3_v2, the reservation discount can apply to the other sizes that are listed in that same instance size flexibility group such as Standard_DS1_v2, Standard_DS2_v2, Standard_DS3_v2 and so on.

   But that reservation discount doesn't apply to VMs sizes that are listed in different instance size flexibility groups, like SKUs in DSv2 Series High Memory: Standard_DS11_v2, Standard_DS12_v2, and so on.